ollie/mockups-rust/README.md

 ## TODO

-* Refactor site generator a bit?
-* Use mustache::MapBuilder?
-Seems I cannot use it with for loop.
+Refactor things a bit as it is a tad ugly. :-)

 [releases]:  https://github.com/ollie/mockups-rust/releases
 [rust-url]:  https://github.com/rust-lang/rust